· · · ·

 Absolute: -3.61

-Spectral ClassF7:Ib-II bright yellow Supergiant
+Spectral ClassF7:Ib-II bright yellow supergiant

 Optimum VisibilityAlways visible from northern latitudes

-NotesThe main supergiant star has four known companions: two F-type dwarfs in relatively close orbit, and two others orbiting further from the primary.
+NotesThe main supergiant star has four known companions: two F-type dwarfs in relatively close orbits, and two others orbiting further from the primary.
 Polaris is a pulsating variable of the Cepheid type, the closest star of this important category to the Solar System.

 Polaris